 A website can make for an effective business marketing tool.
 But really understanding web analytics basics — who visits your site, and what they click on — is critical for small businesses looking to convert website visitors into loyal supporters.
-This is where web analytics — data that measures different activity on your site, including which pages people visit, the time of day they visit them, and the number of views — comes in.
+This is where web analytics — data that measures different activities on your site, including which pages people visit, the time of day they visit them, and the number of views — comes in.

 Launching a site is one thing, but mastering the basics of web analytics is what makes your site truly effective, both in how it speaks to your audience and how it can help drive your business.